jschee/resume_builder/README.md

 `bin/dev`

-things to add:
+todos:
+- hotwire it and make it look pretty

+added:
--clone data from previous versioms
+- duplicate data from last version